linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

 ### 04.08.2022 (announcement)
+- The code is already in launch mode but we won't make the site available online until tomorrow.

+### 04.08.2022 (announcement)
 - We will probably launch the vCard website today.

 ### 31.07.2022 (announcement Taya)